On the Notion of Equal Figures in Euclid: Verification of the equal-triangles axioms

-Now, if we try to supply the definition of ``equal triangles'' offered here, we evidently cannot use Euclid's own theory of similar triangles to justify the proof that $ABC$ is equal to $BCA$, since that would make the proof of VI.2 circular.
-But we never intended to use Euclid's theory of similarity anyway, as we wish to avoid the reliance on Archimedes's axiom that is introduced in Book~V.
+In this paper, we take a different approach: we supply a definition of ``equal triangles''.
+Then we must prove that $ABC$ is equal to $BCA$.
+We evidently cannot use Euclid's own theory of similar triangles to justify the proof that $ABC$ is equal to $BCA$, since that would make the proof of VI.2 circular.
+But we never intended to use Euclid's theory of similarity anyway, as we wish to avoid the reliance on Archimedes's axiom that is introduced in Book~V. We will instead use the nineteenth-century theory of proportionality.

 Turning to modern times, the principle that $ABC$ is equal to $BCA$ is also implicitly assumed and used in textbooks, as I will now explain.
 Consider the usual formula for calculating the area of a triangle: base times height divided by 2.
 Here we arbitrarily select one side as the base.
 But if we select another side, will we necessarily get the same answer? ``Of course we will'', because the area depends only on the {\em unordered} vertices.
 But in stating that, we have imported some knowledge that is not in Euclid's axioms or the school curriculum.
 If we were to try to {\em define} the area by the base times height over 2 formula, we would then have to {\em prove} that we get the same answer no matter which side is taken as the base.
 That is closely related to the problem at hand, of verifying that $ABC$ is equal to $BCA$.
-It is not exactly the same problem, as area is not involved in our definition of equal figures, but it addresses the same underlying issue. \footnote{A closely related pedagogical issue is this: multiplication is introduced for integers as iterated multiplication, but if it is ever defined for irrational numbers, that is done by saying that the product $ab$ is the area of a rectangle with sides $a$ and $b$.
-But the area of a rectangle is defined as height times width.
-The circularity is starkly apparent if we take $a=b=\pi$.
-Euclid never defined multiplication for irrational numbers, and neither do modern high-school textbooks. }
+It is not exactly the same problem, as area is not involved in our definition of equal figures, but it addresses the same underlying issue.

-\section{Verification that $ABC$ and $BCA$ are equal}
+\subsection{Verification that $ABC$ and $BCA$ are equal}

 \begin{theorem} The triangles $ABC$ and $BCA$ are equal. \end{theorem}

 {\em Proof}.
 Applying the definition of equal triangles, we get the situation shown in Fig.~\ref{figure:ETpermutation}.

 In the figure, the upper left and lower right rectangles are the circumscribed rectangles of the triangles, and the light blue rectangles are constructed from them.
 Their diagonals are $BG$ and $EB$.
 It has to be proved that these diagonals lie on one straight line $EBG$.